The 50 Biggest Regrets First-Time Home Buyers Have

 Electric dryers use about $85 of electricity annually.
 A dirty lint screen can cause the dryer to use up to 30 percent more electricity, according to the Consumer Energy Center.
 Lint buildup is also a common cause of fires.

 Dry loads of laundry back-to-back so the dryer doesn’t cool down between loads (a warm dryer uses less energy).
 And only run the dryer until the clothes are dry.
 Overdrying damages your clothes and runs up your electric bill.
 If you’re in the market for a new dryer and already have a gas line in the house, go with a gas dryer.
 A gas dryer is more efficient.
+Try these tips on how to buy a washer and dryer set.

 Forgetting the Furnace Filter